Penetration Testing Methodology

 Exemption from Liability

 We require an indemnity against liability for consequential damage for which we are not responsible.
-This can be important, for example, if service providers who look after your systems have not been informed and therefore terminate contracts, resulting in additional costs for you.
-However, this can also be relevant if a system is damaged by the penetration test and your backups were faulty and therefore damage occurs.
+This can be important, for example, if service providers who look after your systems have not been informed and therefore terminate contracts, possibly resulting in additional costs for you.
+However, this can also be relevant if a system is damaged by the penetration test, your backups were faulty and therefore damage occurs.

 Data Processing Agreement